riak/riak.github.io/docs/developing/usage/replication.md

 Now, whenever we write to a bucket of this type, Riak will write a replica of the object to two different nodes.

-:::note "A Word on Setting the N Value"
+:::note A Word on Setting the N Value
 `n_val` must be greater than 0 and less than or equal to the number of actual nodes in your cluster to get all the benefits of replication.
 We advise against modifying the `n_val` of a bucket after its initial creation as this